Mayor’s Civic Award Policy

 2. Award Categories

-2.1 These categories and allotted award numbers are for guidance only and may be subject to change by the panel during the judging process.
+2.1 These categories are for guidance only and may be subject to change by the Mayor during their term.

 3. Methodology

-3.1 Individuals who meet the criteria may be nominated by any two residents (except themselves or close relatives) by completing the Civic Award Nomination Form.
+3.1 Individuals who meet the criteria may be nominated by any two residents (except themselves or close relatives) by completing the Civic Award Nomination Form on our website, which can be found here.

 3.2 The Mayor’s Office will validate the details and prepare a briefing paper for the Review Panel.